Which place is cheaper, Prague or Vilnius?

 Both Prague and Vilnius are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Vilnius because of the family-friendly experiences.
 Also, the city activities, the music scene, and the family-friendly experiences are the main draw to Prague this time of year.

 Vilnius is around the same temperature as Prague in the summer.
-The temperature in Vilnius is usually 18°C (65°F) in July, and Prague stays around 19°C (66°F).
+The daily temperature in Vilnius averages around 18°C (65°F) in July, and Prague fluctuates around 19°C (66°F).

 It's quite sunny in Prague.
 The sun comes out a lot this time of the year in Vilnius.
 Vilnius usually receives around the same amount of sunshine as Prague during summer.
 Vilnius gets 219 hours of sunny skies, while Prague receives 216 hours of full sun in the summer.